 If successful, Scouts will lead a war party back to the victim's hex.
 (The war party is the Tribe's assigned defence warriors).
 Locating is deemed to occur in any hex passed through (not just in the final hex) - but does not include the hex of origin (unless Movement order "Still" is assigned).
-Your Scouts will return to report the first target they Locate (that is, they will not continue into the next hex).
-Where there is no reason to adjudicate otherwise, and where there is more than one target, this will be determined randomly.
+Your Scouts will return to report targets in the first hex containing valid targets they Locate (that is, they will not continue into the next hex).
+Where there is no reason to adjudicate otherwise, and where there is more than one target located in that hex, this will be determined randomly.
 Any units with zero (or few) defenders in the same hex (and in the field, i.e. not behind fortifications) will be overrun (this is over and beyond the two combat maximum).